makevoid/paperbank/Readme.md

 put something inside the the LAN hole so no-one can accidentally connect an ethernet cable, a piece of sponge will do  in most cases, a chewing gum is a bit extreme and not recommended if you want to use that ethernet port again :)

-### MAIN branch

-check also VANITY branch for vanity address implementations

-- maybe use ruby HDW keygen (has a very simple pure ruby implementation)

-  g = KeyGenerator.new
-  puts g.get_key(0)

-### prerequisites

-I don't know about the other OSes but

-on linux it's all pretty easy

-- install ruby

-- install libmagick-dev and libmagickwand-dev

-- gem install escper

-- gem install rqrcode_png

-- gem install openssl

-- edit miniprint.rb

 configure your printer and your receiving address: